Online Somatic & Mind-Body Therapy

 My practice and the information I offer clients is informed by the work of Bessel Van der Kolk, Janina Fisher, Peter Levine, and others.
 I also incorporate evidence-based information from neurodiversity-informed resources about Autistic and ADHD brains and bodies.
 Often, learning about the biological reasons for the way your brain and body work is validating and empowering!
 I offer support in identifying your sensory needs and mapping your nervous system, to better understand your triggers and resources, and to create a clear plan for how to help your body heal from the stress that weighs you down each day.

-My interest in these approaches comes from my history as a dancer and choreographer, plus training in the embodied nature of trauma and embodied therapy techniques, and my special interest in neurodivergent mental health and my own burnout recovery process.
+My interest in body-informed approaches comes from my history as a dancer and choreographer, plus training in the embodied nature of trauma and embodied therapy techniques, and my special interest in neurodivergent mental health and my own burnout recovery process.
 We can also weave in mindfulness and creative arts approaches to help you more richly connect with your embodied experience.